-The Course and Slope rating will already be pre-filled, but if one of your playing partner played from a different tee, make sure you key in the course and slope rating of the tee box that they played off from.
+The Course and Slope rating will already be pre-filled, but if one of your playing partners played from a different tee, make sure you key in the course and the slope rating of the tee box that they played off from.

 These scores are then calculated and after you have 5 verified scores inputted by your playing partners, you will then have an accurate handicap index.
 This handicap index will always be revised as you input more scores, to reflect your latest golfing ability.